Long Term Care Calculator

 - Choose "Day" in the cost per field.

 - Next, in the cost field, input the amount you came up with for the daily cost.

 - In the expected period of care field, input the number of years you wish to calculate.

-- Our long-term care inflation calculator will provide the cost in real-time.
+- Our long-term care inflation calculator will provide the cost in real time.

 Would you like to know the formula used to calculate long term care?

-To find the cost of long-term care over a given period, we need to factor in the daily or monthly price, expected period of care, and the country's inflation rate.
+To find the cost of long-term care over a given period, we need to factor in the daily or monthly price, the expected period of care, and the country's inflation rate.
 So, to ensure we are realistic in our calculation, our calculator is also a long-term care inflation calculator.
 The inflation rate is critical because prices change over time, and without it, the cost per year is likely to differ drastically, leaving you with some unexpected shortfall.